-Preparative Chromatography for THC remediation of Hemp Extract
+Preparative Chromatography for Cannabinoid Separation in Hemp Extract

-extraktLAB’s pure99 chromatography system is an automated, high-pressure liquid chromatography machine for the separation and purification of botanicals and active pharmaceutical ingredients.
-The THC remediation machine is used to separate THC from CBD and the complex botanical matrix.
+extraktLAB’s pure99 HPLC chromatography system is an automated, high-pressure liquid chromatography machine for the separation and purification of botanicals and active pharmaceutical ingredients.
+The chromatography machine is used to separate cannabinoids in the complex botanical matrix.

-We have created the premier THC remediation machine and method for high performance THC remediation from hemp extract and the best CBD chromatography machine for separation of THC and CBD for engineered and tailored formulations.
+We have created the premier chromatography machine and method for high performance cannabinoid separations from hemp extract and the best CBD chromatography machine for separation of cannabinoids for engineered and tailored formulations.